psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 "What is the meaning of putting lighted candles in brass candlesticks on the coffin ?"

-“Why do people lean on the coffin to pray?"
+"Why do people lean on the coffin to pray?"

 "Is that a sign of an old custom of praying for the dead?"
 "The second Sunday after a burial the relations of the deceased keep a 'memorial knell' (*clul coffa*) that Sunday, and feast throughout the day."